syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 }
 ```

-  In the above code snippet, we have registered Grid and the column directives.
+  In the above code snippet, you have registered the Grid and column directives.
 Column directives are used to define the column definition for the Grid component.

-  3. Add the component definition in template section.
+  3. Add the component definition in the template section.

    ```html
  <template>